hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/condor_worker_gsi.rst

       has less the cert_days_left_bad remaining, an error will be displayed on the status page, and CSV2 will no longer manage VMs for this HTCondor instance.

+* **worker_cert** (String):

+      Is the gzipped/base64 representation of the worker certificate for an HTCondor instance.
+      This value is passed to jinja2 metadata templates as the variable '{{
+      cs_condorworker_cert }}' by the scheduler when preparing metadata files for VM contextualization.

 * **worker_key** (String):